DeSantis gets standing ovation from GOP voters after flying migrants to Martha's Vineyard - KTVZ

 The reception DeSantis received in Kansas enforced the perception that last week’s ploy accomplished more than raising awareness for the border crisis or diverting migrants who may have eventually ended up in Florida (though none said that was their destination).
 It also expeditiously thrust the Republican leader, who’s running for reelection this fall, into the national spotlight as he weighs whether to run for president in 2024.

+At an event just hours later in Wisconsin, DeSantis declared that the country’s immigration system is “on the ballot” this November.

+“This border is now an issue in these elections,” DeSantis said.
+“And I think it’s something that our candidates need to take.”

-The rally in Kansas marked the fifth stop in a national blitz by DeSantis to boost a new generation of conservative candidates and test his political brand in a tour coordinated by the conservative group Turning Point Action.
+The rallies in Kansas and Wisconsin marked the fifth and sixth stops in a national blitz by DeSantis to boost a new generation of conservative candidates and test his political brand in a tour coordinated by the conservative group Turning Point Action.

 DeSantis’ action on migrants has galvanized the GOP base and won praise from fellow Republicans, some of whom have predicted it will pay off for DeSantis politically.